Anu-web-code/JS-Projects/README.md

 # JS-mini-Projects
-These mini-projects will help you enhance your knowldedge on html,css and js and gives you handon-experience/n Qr-Code Generator,
+These mini-projects will help you enhance your knowldedge on html,css and js and gives you handon-experience.

+Qr-Code Generator,
 Age Calculator,
 Number Conversion,